Manueldavis1999/manueldavis/README.md

 or any of the other undifferentiated heavy lifting involved in running your application.

 • ***Software as a Service (SaaS):*** SaaS provides you with a complete product that is run and managed by the service provider.
 In most cases, people referring to SaaS are referring to end-user applications (such as web-based email).
-With a SaaS offering, you don’t have to think about how the service is maintained or how the underlying infrastructure is managed.
-You only need to think about how you will use that particular software.